-Palais de Tokyo: This superb museum, set just northeast of the Trocadéro Gardens is a relative newcomer to the city: it opened in 2002 and offers 22,000 square meters of quirky, rebellious modern art.
+Palais de Tokyo: This superb museum, set just northeast of the Trocadéro Gardens, is a relative newcomer to the city: it opened in 2002 and offers 22,000 square meters of quirky, avant-garde art.
 This is where you'll find legions of international art students loafing around and looking stylish.
+The temporary exhibits held here will guarantee that you stay connected to the pulse of the city's contemporary arts scene, too.
 Also make sure to reserve some time for sister establishment, The Modern Art Museum of the City of Paris, just next door.
-It also has superb collections, and also boasts free entry.
+It also has superb collections, and its permanent collection is entirely free.

-Bois de Boulogne: At over double the size of New York’s Central Park, this two-plus acre expanse is the perfect place to get lost in on a sunny afternoon.
-Inside the park are numerous attractions, including two botanical gardens, several lakes, an amusement park and a zoo.
+Bois de Boulogne: At over double the size of New York’s Central Park, this two-plus acre green space and "wood" is the perfect place to get lost in on a sunny afternoon.
+Inside the park are numerous attractions that both adults and kids will likely enjoy, including two botanical gardens, several lakes, an amusement park and a zoo.
 In the summer, plays by Shakespeare and others are staged in the quiet charm of the-- you guessed it-- Shakespeare garden.
 Some are played in English, too.

 Shopping, Eating, and Drinking